-- 3.4 For the other Basic and Principal experience components, applicants should record those components in which they have acquired a minimum of 100 working days' experience against the relevant technical competencies of that component.
-3.5 Applicants will have to achieve at least 300 working days' experience in each of the Basic and Principal categories.
-It is highly unlikely but acceptable for applicants to submit experience for work solely related to the Principal category.
-The competencies are assigned with levels of achievement.
-Definitions of levels are appended as below: 3.6 S = Supervised level means competent performance under supervision or guidance of an experienced senior I = Independent level means competent performance working independently of direct supervision L = Leader level means competent performance as a supervisor, manager, team leader or instructor/trainer.
-Note 4 - Generic Competencies 4.1 There is a requirement to cover all Generic Competencies specified.
-4.2 Prospective membership applicants should achieve a reasonable level of skills in each of the Generic Competencies.
-Note 5 - Guidance to the Employer and Supervisor of Prospective Member Employers are strongly encouraged to register with the Society as an Authorised Employer so as to provide a satisfactory level of organised supervision and training to the prospective member as a matter of mutual benefit.
-They are advised to refer to Section 5 of the Prospective Members' Training Guidelines for more details on the Criteria and Registration Procedures for an Authorised Employer.
-5.2 The employer should assign a qualified accountant, preferably a member of the Society, to be responsible for the overall supervision of prospective members under their employ.
-5.3 In the absence of an Authorised Employer, the prospective member may train under an "Authorised Supervisor" who should be an HKSA Member.
-Please also see Section 5 of the Prospective Members' Training Guidelines for details.
-5.4 Prospective members will need to demonstrate to their supervisor that they have acquired the required competencies.
-It will be the responsibility of the supervisors to assess whether the individual has attained the appropriate practical experience components.
-5.5 Employers and supervisors are also urged to sign off on this Record Form annually while performance and views on whether appropriate competencies have been achieved are still fresh in mind.
-Note 6 - Guidance to Prospective Members - 6.1 Prospective members are advised to complete this Record Form and obtain their supervisor's signature annually and whenever there is a change in their immediate supervisor, department, specific job nature, change in employment, etc. as part of the performance evaluation. - 6.2 Prospective members may make extra copies of this Record Form for regular recording purposes.
+- 4.1 Contract State St - 4.2 Prospective membership applicants should achieve a reasonable level of skills in each of the Generic Competencies.

+Note 5 - Guidance to the Employer and Supervisor of Prospective Member

+- 5.1 Employers are strongly encouraged to register with the Society as an Authorised Employer so as to provide a satisfactory level of organised supervision and training to the prospective member as a matter of mutual benefit.
+They are advised to refer to Section 5 of the Prospective Members' Training Guidelines for more details on the Criteria and Registration Procedures for an Authorised Employer. - 5.2 Construct a set of the society to be responsible for the overall supervision of prospective members under their employ. - 5.3 In the absence of an Authorised Employer, the prospective member may train under an "Authorised Supervisor" who should be an HKSA Member.
+Please also see Section 5 of the Prospective Members' Training Guidelines for details. - 5.4 Prospective members will need to demonstrate to their supervisor that they have acquired the required competencies.
+It will be the responsibility of the supervisors to assess whether the individual has attained the appropriate practical experience components. - 5.5 Employers and supervisors are also urged to sign off on this Record Form annually while performance and views on whether appropriate competencies have been achieved are still fresh in mind.

+Note 6 - Guidance to Prospective Members

+- 6.1 Prospective members are advised to complete this Record Form and obtain their supervisor's signature annually and whenever there is a change in their immediate supervisor, department, specific job nature, change in employment, etc. as part of the performance evaluation. - 6.2 Prospective members may make extra copies of this Record Form for regular recording purposes.
 A set of the Record Form is also available for downloading in pdf and word format at the Society's website: (address to be confirmed). - 6.3 Prospective members should only complete the record sheet of those relevant components attained during the period(s) of assessment.